resistingdestiny/gocardlessnode/Readme.txt

 }

-This details can be found by signing up at GoCardless.com and then selecting Sandbox and Developer Mode
+This details can be found by signing up at GoCardless.com and then selecting Sandbox and Developer Mode.

+If this app is going live then remove 'sandbox : true' from the accountdetails.js file as well as replace the Sandbox appID's, appSecret's and merchantId's.